unique-subedi/unique-subedi.github.io/_pages/about.md

 I am a fourth-year Ph.D. student in the statistics department at the University of Michigan, where I am advised by [Prof. Ambuj Tewari](https://ambujtewari.github.io/).
 Previously, I studied mathematics and computer science at the University of Mississippi (Olemiss).
 During my time there, I was fortunate to work with [Prof. Rizwanur Khan](http://home.olemiss.edu/~rrkhan/) and [Prof. Micah Milinovich](http://home.olemiss.edu/~mbmilino/) in number theory.

+During the summer of 2025, I was an AI Research Intern at [Block](https://en.wikipedia.org/wiki/Block,_Inc.), where I worked on training foundation models with payment data.

 Research Interest
 ======